takumakanari/embulk-input-http/README.md

   - {name: name, value "{John,Paul,George,Ringo}", expand: true}
 ```

-To use this style, you need to set true to parameter *expand*, then all patterns of query will be called in a defferent request.
+Then all patterns of query will be called in a defferent request.

+By default, **expand** is false.
+In this case, all values will be multiple params in one request.

 ### Use basic authentication